 We first released this map in February of 2020.
 In the year since, the world’s energy systems have experienced record changes.
 Explore the interactive map, updated by FracTracker Alliance in April, 2021.

 The map below shows 6,950 total incidents since 2010, translating to 1.7 incidents per day.
 Pipelines are dangerous, in part because regulation around them is ineffective.
-The public needs better access to data regarding pipeline location in order to assess existing and incoming projects that threaten health and safety.

 A new collaboration between FracTracker Alliance and Algalita is aiming to help middle school and high school students understand the connection between plastics and fracking — and the wide ranging implications for climate change, environmental injustice, and human health.

 Most young people today understand that plastics are problematic.
 But, there is still often a disconnect between the symptom of plastics in our oceans, and the root causes of the problem.
 Algalita’s mission is to empower a new generation of critical thinkers to shift the broken and unjust systems that are causing the plastic pollution crisis.
 Algalita’s strategy is creating educational experiences directly with the movement’s diverse leaders, and this new project with FracTracker is a perfect example.

 Specifically, Algalita and FracTracker have been working together to add new lessons to Algalita’s brand-new online, gamified, action platform: Wayfinder Society.
 Through this program, students can guide their own exploration of the complexities of the plastics issue, and can take action at their own pace and scale, by completing lessons and action-items (called Waymarks) based on difficulty, topic, and type of impact.

 The first of two FracTracker Waymarks outlines the connection between fracking and plastic production.
 Students explore a map showing the full plastics production process from fracking pads, to pipelines, to ethane crackers, and packaging factories.